Tim Allen: Ex-Cocaine Dealer Calls Hollywood 'Nazi Germany', Upsets Jewish Org

 A post shared by Renée Willett (@reneewillett) on

 It’s true that Tim Allen, born Timothy Dick, knows hardship, says Gawker.
-When he was in college in Michigan, he started dealing drugs, namely cocaine, and within two years, he was arrested for possession of a large amount of cocaine with intent to distribute, and was facing life in prison.
+When he was in college in Michigan, he started dealing drugs, namely cocaine, and within two years, he was arrested for possession of a large amount of cocaine with intent to distribute and was facing life in prison.
 CBS reported that the arrest and time behind bars is something Tim Allen wishes he could forget.

 “On October 2, 1978, Tim Allen was arrested in the Kalamazoo-Battle Creek International Airport for possession of over 650 grams (1.4 lb) of cocaine.
 He subsequently pleaded guilty to drug trafficking, and provided the names of other dealers in exchange for a sentence of three to seven years, instead of possible life imprisonment.
 He was paroled on June 12, 1981 after serving 2 years and 4 months in the Federal Correctional Institution in Sandstone, Minnesota.”